tayloraswift/swift-evolution/proposals/nnnn-abbreviate-retroactive.md

 ## Alternatives Considered

+### Status Quo

-- **Status Quo:** Continue requiring explicit retroactive conformances for each external protocol.
+Continue requiring explicit retroactive conformances for each external protocol.

-- **Generalized Protocol Composition with @retroactive:** Require spelling out individual implied conformances, but allow a single `@retroactive` attribute to be applied to an entire protocol composition clause.
+### Protocol Composition with @retroactive**

+Require spelling out individual implied conformances, but allow a single `@retroactive` attribute to be applied to an entire protocol composition clause.

 ## Acknowledgments

 Thanks to everyone who contributed feedback and motivation for this proposal.